Rhododendron rugosum

 Rhododendron rugosum is a species of rhododendron native to Borneo.
 It is found in the high mountains, including Mount Kinabalu, in Sabah state of northeastern Borneo.

 Description

-Rhododendron rugosum is a shrub or small tree which grows up to 8 metres in height.
+Rhododendron rugosum is a shrub or small tree which grows up to 8 m in height.
 It grows as an epiphyte or as a terrestrial plant.

 Range and habitat

 Rhododendron rugosum has two subspecies.
 Rhododendron rugosum var. rugosum grows on Mount Kinabalu, Mount Trus Madi, and Mount Alab in Sabah, with an uncertain record of occurrence on Mount Murud in Sarawak.
 Rhododendron rugosum var. laeve is found only on Mount Kinabalu.
 The species' extent of occurrence (EOO) is approximately 6,968 km^{2}.

-It is native to upper montane rain forest and subalpine shrubland and alpine meadows from 2,000 to 3,500 metres elevation.
+It is native to upper montane rain forest and subalpine shrubland and alpine meadows from 2,000 to 3,500 m elevation.
 It grows in varying habitats, from shady locations in low mossy forests to sunny exposed locations on rocky ridges.